Xetibo/ReSet-Doc/sections/introduction.typ

 Therefore, the plugin system can cover both individual implementations, and providing dynamic settings for specific hardware or user preferences.

-Examples for hardware are drawing tablets, virtual reality headsets, accessibility solutions and more.
+Hardware examples are drawing tablets, virtual reality headsets, accessibility solutions and more.
 User preference examples cover the reality that not every user requires all settings, therefore a plugin system offers the users the possibility to omit subjectively superfluous settings.

 In order to expand the original ReSet application, this thesis will also develop exemplary plugins.
-This will ensure functionality of the plugin system and allows for testing and potential revisions of the system.
+This will ensure the functionality of the plugin system and allows for testing and potential revisions of the system.

 // ReSet will mainly focus on the plugin system, which allows it to expand its